 Swim or Walk in between continents

 Iceland is divided by the Mid-Atlantic Rift – some parts of it, such as the Westfjords and Reyjavík, are on the North American tectonic plate, while others, such as Vatnajökull glacier and the East Fjords, are on the Eurasian plate.
 Iceland is the only place in the world where this rift is above sea-level, and nowhere can you see the edges of both plates as clearly as in Þingvellir.
 The tectonic plates move apart at approximately 2.5 centimeters a year and have done for millenniums.
 The effects of this movement are very clear within the Þingvellir National park.
 The ravines opened by the tectonic movement fill with the meltwater from Langjökull glacier, which has traveled underground for decades through porous lava rock, undergoing a very thorough filtration process.
 When it enters the ravines, therefore, it is pristine and crystal clear.
 The most famous one of these ravines and the only one it is permitted to snorkel or dive in is Silfra.
-Swimming in between the tectonic plates still remain in our Iceland bucket list, our kids loved the idea of walking in between continents.
+Swimming in between the tectonic plates still remains in our Iceland bucket list, our kids loved the idea of walking in between continents.
 We followed the trail in Þingvellir to Oxarar falls – Oxararfoss to walk between the continental plates.

 Go Waterfall chasing

-Iceland’s waterfalls rivals any other country in sheer power and raw beauty.
+Iceland’s waterfalls rival any other country in sheer power and raw beauty.
 The falls range from powerful and wide monsters like Dettifoss, Gullfoss, Goðafoss and many more unnamed ones that you will discover when driving around on the ring round.
 You can even walk behind one – Seljalandsfoss spills over a former sea cliff, if you can manage to scramble behind the falls you’ll find a huge cavity with moss, ferns and experience the beauty of the misty veil of water.

 Get up close with the Icebergs